 Wotruba Depot and Study Room

 Fritz Wotruba is known as one of the most influential Austrian sculptors of the 20th century.
-The Belvedere administers his extensive artistic and documentary estate.
-In the Wotruba Depot at Belvedere 21, you will find stone and bronze sculptures as well as plaster models.
-The study room gives you access to drawings and prints, the artist's written estate, the photo archive, and the library.
+Initially on permanent loan and since 2021 as part of the collection, the Belvedere administers his extensive artistic and documentary estate.
+At the Wotruba Depot in Belvedere 21, you will find stone and bronze sculptures, as well as plaster models.
+The study room offers access to drawings and prints, the artist's written estate, the photo archive, and a library.
+This research and service center is available to curators, students, and anyone interested in researching Wotruba and his artistic environment.
+Please register in advance.

 XXXX